About HighTechDad.com & Michael Sheehan

 - The 5s: Parent bloggers to follow on Twitter (Dads edition) – Scholastic’s On Our Minds

 - Ranked #8 in MyMediaInfo’s “Top 10 Cloud Computing Experts on Twitter“

 - Ranked #59 in The Huffington Post’s “The Top 100 Cloud Computing Experts on Twitter” – August 2013

 Some Quick Real-Time Stats*

 I have had the honor of participating in a variety of programs with various brands.
 I also contribute articles to some select sites.
 Some of these are:

-- IBM for Midsize Business program - contract to write article about cloud computing for the midsize business – 2011-2013
+- IBM for Midsize Business program (Articles on HighTechDad)- contract to write article about cloud computing for the midsize business – 2011-2013

 - The Digital Joneses – year-long program with 6 other bloggers around the US for Trend Micro raising awareness of family online security – 2012